aslamhus/WordpressHMR/README.md

 ### Build Process

-This package is still useful as a conditional enqueuing tool for your theme.
-While HMR may not be possible for multiple entry points, the build process works seamlessly with multiple entry points and conditional enqueueing.
+This package is acts as a conditional enqueuing tool for your theme.
+While HMR may not be possible for multiple entry points, the build process still works seamlessly with multiple entry points and conditional enqueueing.
 You can define your assets in the `assets.json` file and run `npm run build` to generate the necessary asset files.
 Please see the [Define your own assets for your theme](#define-your-own-assets-for-your-theme) section below for more information.

 ### Why not just use `wp-scripts`?